-- The necessity of the “for hire transportation” must be identified on the Travel Expense Reimbursement Request form.
+- The necessity of the “for hire transportation” must be identified on the reimbursement request.

 - Public transportation rates must not exceed those for tourist, coach, or economy class accommodations.

-- Receipts for “for hire transportation” expenses must be submitted with the Travel Expense Reimbursement Request form.
-Exception: “For hire transportation” expenses totaling $20 or less per instance may be claimed without a receipt.
-Specific details regarding the service must be provided on the Travel Expense Reimbursement Request form.
+- Receipts for “for hire transportation” expenses must be submitted.
+Exception: “For hire transportation” expenses less than $35 per instance may be claimed without a receipt.
+Specific details regarding the service must be provided in the comments section in Chrome River.

-- A maximum tip of 15% of the taxi cab or shuttle service FARE is reimbursable as a transportation cost.
+- A maximum tip of 15% of the taxi/shuttle/bus service FARE is reimbursable as a transportation cost.
 In addition, during overnight travel, a 15% maximum tip is allowed on a taxi or shuttle service (see bullet point below for details about transportation to take meals while on overnight travel).
-The 15% tip is completely separate from the incidental fee for the Meals and Incidental Expenses, which is $5 for the entire day when traveling overnight in the contiguous U.S. (See Per Diem for explanation regarding Meals and Incidental Expenses.)
+The 15% tip for public transportation is completely separate from the Incidentals portion of the per diem.
+(See Per Diem for explanation regarding Meals and Incidental Expenses.)
 For reimbursement show fare and tip on appropriate lines in Chrome River, and Chrome River will calculate the percentage (and will not allow a claim of over 15%).

-- Public transportation from place of lodging to restaurants is allowed only for official business needs.
+- Public transportation from place of lodging to take meals is allowed only for official business needs.
 In this instance, the definition of “official business needs” is going to an official Business Meal that is defined at Business Meals.
 (To be clear, transportation is included in the I&E portion of the per diem when taking transportation for NON official Business Meals on overnight business travel.)